Warning: *privacy not included with this product

 - Opt out from sharing of your information with third parties for marketing purposes via the form

-- Be very careful what third party companies you consent to share your health data with.
-If you do decide to share your health data with another company, read their privacy policy to see how they protect, secure, and share or sell your data.
+- Be very careful what third party companies you consent to share you health data with.
+If you do decided to share your health data with another company, read their privacy policy to see how they protect, secure, and share or sell your data.

-- Once you do not use a device any more, make sure to request deletion of all your data
+- Once you do not use a device any more, make sure to request deletion of all your data.

 Can it snoop on me?